 Secondly, while bioenergy has been a major contributor to increased demand for land and the concomitant negative consequences, the other factors (increased populations, income induced diet shifts, other land demands, and a shrinking resource base due to cropland degradation) implies that the negative effects of higher demand and prices for land will not disappear even if we abandoned biomass-based energy and raw materials completely.
 We still need legislative and institutional reforms that support the rural poor and harness the positive development potential that bioenergy proponents, correctly, have identified could arise from the increasing value of arable land.
-This implies strengthening the resource rights of rural people (e.g., through legal recognition of land rights, including over common lands), empowerment of smallholder producers (e.g., through contract farming arrangements with land investors), and by making land use decision making more transparent, inclusive and accountable.43
+This implies strengthening the resource rights of rural people (e.g. through legal recognition of land rights, including over common lands), empowerment of smallholder producers (e.g. through contract farming arrangements with land investors), and by making land use decision making more transparent, inclusive and accountable.

 Until there is considerable progress on these issues we should be very cautious about expanding the use of land-based biomass for energy and materials.
-Note that this may entail introducing policies that restrict or discourage the demand for land-based biomass, as higher fossil energy prices in conjunction with pricing of carbon emissions is poised to make bioenergy increasingly profitable.44 The recent reversal of the EU position on the issue of crop-based biofuels is an example of a step in this direction.
-We also need to consider other options for curbing the
+Note that this may entail introducing policies that restrict or discourage the demand for land-based biomass, as higher fossil energy prices in conjunction with pricing of

-42 Berndes, G. and Hansson, J. (2007).
-Bioenergy expansion in the EU: Cost-effective climate change mitigation, employment creation and reduced dependency on imported fuels.
-Energy Policy, 35(12), pp. 5965-5979.
+Berndes, G. and Hansson, J. (2007) Bioenergy expansion in the EU: Cost-effective climate change mitigation, employment creation and reduced dependency on imported fuels.
+Energy Policy 35(12):5965-5979.

-43 Anseeuw, W., et al. (2012).
-Land Rights and the Rush for Land: Findings of the Global Commercial Pressures on Land Research Project.
-International Land Coalition, Rome, Italy.
-84 pp. Deininger, K., et al. (2011).
-Rising global interest in farmland: Can it yield Sustainable and equitable benefits?
-World Bank, Washington, D.C.
-264 pp. Jayne, T.S., et al. (2010).
-Principal Challenges Confronting Smallholder Agriculture in Sub-Saharan Africa.
-World Development, 38(10), pp. 1384-1398.
+Anseeuw, W. et al. (2012) Land Rights and the Rush for Land: Findings of the Global Commercial Pressures on Land Research Project.
+Rome, Italy: The International Land Coalition.; Deininger, K. et al. (2011) Rising global interest in farmland: Can it yield Sustainable and equitable benefits?
+Washington, D.C., USA: The World Bank.; Jayne, T.S. et al. (2010) Principal Challenges Confronting Smallholder Agriculture in Sub-Saharan Africa.
+World Development 38(10):1384-1398.